dart-lang/language/working/augmentation-libraries/feature-specification.md

 See the next section for a full specification of what `augmented` actually means, in the various contexts.

-The same declaration can be augmented multiple times by separate augmentation libraries.
+The same declaration can be augmented multiple times by separate library augmentations.
 When that happens, the merge order defined previously determines which order the wrapping is applied.

 It is a compile-time error if: